Operator SVD with Neural Networks via Nested Low-Rank Approximation: SVD via Nested Low-Rank Approximation

 We remark that, unlike most existing methods that aim to directly learn ortho-\emph{normal} eigenfunctions, the global optimum with (nested) LoRA characterizes the correct singular functions \emph{scaled} by the singular value $\sigma_\ell$, as alluded to earlier.
-Using this property, one can estimate $\sigma_\ell$ by computing the product of norms $\|f_\ell^\star\|\cdot \|g_\ell^\star\|$; see Sec.~\ref{app:sec:norms} for the detail.
+Using this property, one can estimate $\sigma_\ell$ by computing the product of norms $\|f_\ell^\star\|\cdot \|g_\ell^\star\|$; see \S\ref{app:sec:norms} for the detail.

-Below, we introduce two different versions that implement this idea.
-The first version, called \emph{sequential nesting}, is ideal when each eigenfunction is parameterized by separate neural networks.
-The second version, which we call \emph{joint nesting}, can be used even when they are parameterized by a single network.
+Below, we introduce two different versions that implement this idea: \emph{sequential nesting}, which is ideal when each eigenfunction is parameterized by disjoint neural networks, and \emph{joint nesting}, which can be used even when they may share parameters.